thenickedwards/duels_mapping/README.md

 ```

 _Note: you will need to adjust the path below as appropriate on your machine.
 I use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
 You may need to adjust if you use [venv](https://docs.python.org/3/library/venv.html)._

-For convenience I've built out a bash script at the root of the project, [duels_mapping.sh](../../../../duels_mapping.sh).
-There are instructions commented out near the top of the file and below is a quick summary.

 - If this is the first time you are using this app, run the "setup" command from a terminal at the root of the project.